 § 3404.
-Unsealed letters sent by blind or physically handicapped persons scribed in section 3403(a)(1) of this title, in raised characters or sightsaving type, or in the form of sound recordings, may be mailed free of postage.
+Unsealed letters sent by blind or physically handicapped persons

+Unsealed letters sent by a blind person or a person having a physical impairment, as described in section 3403(a)(1) of this title, in raised characters or sightsaving type, or in the form of sound recordings, may be mailed free of postage.